Ulmus 'Amsterdam': Pests and diseases

 The tree has a moderate resistance to Dutch elm disease, rated as 3/5.

 Cultivation

-'Amsterdam' is perceived to be a tree ideally suited to urban locations where trees of small size are preferred.
+'Amsterdam' is perceived to be ideally suited to urban locations where trees of small size are preferred.
 The cultivar has had only a very limited impact on the Dutch townscape, largely restricted to the streets of Amsterdam, notably the Weesperstraat.
+Among rural plantings in the Netherlands are three trees by the roundabout at the south end of the Iepenallee 's-Gravelandsevaartweg, Loosdrecht, planted in 2019 as part of Wijdemeren City Council's elm collection, assembled since 2003 by tree manager Martin Tijdgat and his colleagues.
 The tree is little known beyond the Netherlands.